arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 After that, the biggest building block of a character is it's **spine**.
 UE4's Manny uses *3* bones to hold the information about game character's spine and it's of course a child of hips.
 As **spine03** is usually around character chest, it becomes a parent of the **neck** and **head** bones.

-From our chest, we of course have our arm bones.They have to be attached to our chest, so naturally we are going to parent them to **spine03**.
+From the chest, we of course have arm bones.
+They have to be attached to chest, so naturally we are going to parent them to **spine03**.
 To give animators a good control of the arm, we're going to start with the **clavicle** that is going to act similar to a collar bone.

 One of the most important parts to remember is that arms (and legs) are actually mirrored on the side, so we have to actually use a prefix or suffix to differentiate them.
 I am going to use a **_l** or **_r** suffix.